Compare Extended-Stay Hotels Total Value: Parking, Laundry, Breakfast & Snacks (2026)

 Asphalt vs Concrete Driveway Cost in 2026 (Full Comparison)

 Asphalt vs Concrete Driveway: Cost, Lifespan & Value Compared (2026) Asphalt driveways cost $5-$12 per square foot installed in 2026, while concrete runs $6-$15 per square foot -- making asphalt the cheaper option upfront by 20-40%.
 For a standard 600 sq ft two-car driveway, that translates to $3,000-$7,200 for asphalt versus $4,800-$10,800 for concrete.
 But concrete lasts 30-40+ years with almost no maintenance, while asphalt needs sealing every 2-5 years and typically tops out at 15-30 years.
 Over a 30-year window, concrete's total cost of ownership is lower in most scenarios despite the higher day-one price.
-I have poured and paved driveways across the Northeast and Midwest for the better part of two decades, and the asphalt-vs-concrete question is the single most common conversation I have with homeowners.
-Last fall I quoted a 640 sq ft driveway in central Pennsylvania -- $4,500 for asphalt, $7,800 for concrete.
-The homeowner went...
+The asphalt-vs-concrete question is one of the most common conversations homeowners have with a paving contractor.
+Take a typical 640 sq ft driveway quote in central Pennsylvania: $4,500 for asphalt versus $7,800 for concrete.
+Choosing asphalt to save $3,300 looks like the obvious call on paper.
+But here is what often does not come...

 Brick vs. Stone Veneer Cost in 2026 (Full Comparison)

 Brick vs. Stone Veneer Cost in 2026 Brick veneer costs $8 to $24 per square foot installed in 2026, while stone veneer costs $10 to $45 per square foot -- with natural stone at the high end and manufactured stone overlapping brick pricing.
 For a typical 1,000 sq ft exterior accent, brick runs $8,000-$24,000 and stone veneer runs $10,000-$45,000.
 Manufactured stone veneer at $10-$22/sq ft is the most competitive alternative to brick.
-I priced 6 exterior veneer projects in the mid-Atlantic last year.
-The most eye-opening comparison: a builder doing two identical spec houses, one with brick veneer lower third and one with manufactured stone.
+Across 6 exterior veneer projects priced in the mid-Atlantic last year, the most eye-opening comparison came from a builder doing two identical spec houses, one with brick veneer lower third and one with manufactured stone.
 The brick came to $11,200 (800 sq ft at $14/sq ft).
 The manufactured stone came to $14,400 (800 sq ft at $18/sq ft).
 Both looked premium, but the stone had 30% more labor hours because of irregular shapes and custom fitting.
-The material costs were...
+The material...

 Carpet vs Hardwood Flooring Cost in 2026 (Full Comparison)

 Carpet vs Hardwood Flooring: Cost, Lifespan & ROI Compared (2026) Carpet flooring costs $3-$11 per square foot installed in 2026, while hardwood runs $12-$25 per square foot installed.
 For a 500 square foot living room, that is $1,500-$5,500 for carpet versus $6,000-$12,500 for hardwood.
 But the upfront price gap is misleading.
 Over 20 years, carpet requires two full replacements and annual professional cleaning, pushing its total cost to $6,000-$18,000 for that same room.
 Hardwood, with one refinish and minimal upkeep, lands at $7,500-$16,500.
 The "cheap" option is not always cheaper.
-I pulled carpet out of a 1,800 square foot ranch last October -- the kind of wall-to-wall beige that builders install because it costs $4 per square foot and nobody complains during a showing.
-The carpet was nine years old.
-It looked fifteen.
-Pet stains had soaked through the pad into the subfloor in two rooms, and no amount of...
+Consider a 1,800 square foot ranch with wall-to-wall beige carpet nine years old -- the kind builders install because it costs $4 per square foot and nobody complains during a showing.
+That carpet looked fifteen years old.
+Pet stains had soaked through the pad into the subfloor in two rooms, and no amount of professional cleaning was going to fix...

 Chain-Link vs. Privacy Fence Cost in 2026 (Full Comparison)